 The era of data centralization and exploitation has peaked.
 As blockchain and other distributed technologies mature and become a foundation of Web 3.0, the Internet economy will be driven by peer-to-peer, permission-based transactions and communications that eliminate the need and functions of central authorities and monopolistic gatekeepers.

 Permission.io is perfectly poised to lead the web toward this new and equitable economy.
 Our core technologies, values and leadership are bringing needed change by creating a Web3 advertising model that enables individuals to own and profit from their data and that solves pain points for businesses and advertisers.
-We have devoted a number of years to building technologies that would provide the right infrastructure to support the Permission Economy.
+We have devoted a number of years to building technologies that would provide the right infrastructure to support the Web3 economy.
 We are eager to build upon our foundation and grow our community of technologists, mathematicians, businesses and individuals who believe in our mission to bring evolved formats of trust and transparency to the web.